 Make sure the cards are legible (no doctor writing please!).

 Despite the similarities, make sure each card is different.
 You can write the same thing, but using different words.

 Every card must be handwritten.

 Every card needs to be less than 4x6 inches.
-You can also write post it notes, each with a message.

 Quality over quantity!